 It’s not just news.
 It’s everywhere.
 And if you want to succeed in this world as a credible source, proofreading is in order.
 Typos are inevitable.
 But that doesn’t mean they can’t be slayed before they ever damage your reputation.
 And with that in mind, let us go over the reasons it’s vital to proofread all your content.

 In whatever you do, you want to be the leading expert.
-And experts don’t fumble or make errors (of course we know this isn’t true, but experts correct their errors and take precautions to come across with an air of professionalism).
+Experts don’t fumble or make errors (of course we know this isn’t true.
+Rather experts correct their errors and take precautions to come across with an air of professionalism).

 The last time you saw a typo, whether it was in a novel, newspaper, brochure or some other form of media, you probably immediately felt a bit distracted and less trusting of the source.
 You’re not the only one — everyone feels the same way.
 Don’t lose credibility amongst your audience over carelessness.

 Errors are distracting and can take away from your message.
-You want to convey your message to your audience as clearly as possible to increase the likelihood of converting them to patrons.
+Convey your message to your audience as clearly as possible to increase the likelihood of converting them to patrons.
 Aside from writing concisely, double checking your work for any errors, whether they’re grammatical, punctuational, misspellings or something more extreme, like confusing sentence structure, will allow you to optimize your message and connection to the reader.

 As mentioned, clear, error-free work allows you to build a trustworthy reputation and loyal audience.
 Your reputation is one of those snowballing factors that affect every aspect of your brand, and it’s not the place to allow for any missteps.
 Especially not ones that could have been prevented if you’d just double-checked to make sure you were using the correct there/their/they’re or fact checked.